smartcontractkit/chainlink-testing-framework/README.md

 ## Test Summary

 In order to facilitate displaying information in GH's step summary `testsummary` package was added.
 It exposes a single function `AddEntry(testName, key string, value interface{}) `.
 When you call it, it either creates a test summary JSON file or appends to it.
-The result is is a map of keys with values.
+The result is a map of keys with values.

 Example: